camunda/camunda-docs-static/get-started/content/rpa/installation.md

 When being logged in to Cawemo:

-* Open the settings page
+* Open the settings page.
-* Create an API Key with a name "RPA Orchestration"
+* Create an API Key with the name "RPA Orchestration".
-* Save the key hash for later use in the Camunda Modeler
+* Save the key hash for later use in the Camunda Modeler.
-* Open the "User ID / Organization ID" panel to retrieve your User ID (which is not your email address)
+* Open the "User ID / Organization ID" panel to retrieve your User ID (which is not your email address).

 {{< img src="../img/cawemo-settings-page.png" title="Cawemo Settings Page" >}}